ornab74/open-meteo-fetching/README.md

-# Fetching from Open Meteo then displaying via Javascript via a Python Web Server On Replit.
+# Fetching Data From Open Meteo Then Displaying Temp/Humidity Information Using Javascript via a Python Web Server Deployed On Replit
 <img width="1646" height="602" alt="Screenshot 2026-04-26 7 56 28 AM" src="https://github.com/user-attachments/assets/84acda65-d63d-41f8-8049-9c0247067f32" />

 Doing this prework assignment I had a limited network device (not allowed to run RAW js on my device or api calls minus a giant docker headache and firewalls and cloud nightmare) .